revaturetim/drudgesource/readme.txt

 1. Make a todo list of things to do like adding new features OR cleaning up bugs in the program;
 2. Elimnate unnescessary variables, methods, and classes in programs for efficiency;
 3. Use D.error in more places so I have a written log of errors that I would like to see more data on;
-4. Make a debugger method stop(class) that can give you feed back on variables just like a regular debugger;
 8. See if writing page objects instead of text data to a file would be better;
 9. Make more efficient P.getKeywords method;
-10. Experiment with DataFile storage to see if file storage is any different than array storage;
 11. BUG!
 Figure out why Page.getKeyWords returns an empty string with blank spaces in it;
 12. BUG!
 Figure out why first website is added despite being in the excluded link file;
-13. Refine how include and exclude works since behaviors for either are not exact opposites;
 14. Change Help enum so that it has a getHelpDetails() for each help option;
 15. BUG!
 Figure out a better way to write error file so we don't have exepected nullpointer issues in the future;
 16. BUG!
 On SpiderTop it will throw null pointer exception if the page in question has no external links;